nehcgnak/CrackingMachineLearningInterview/README.md

         Hence the vote would be class A.

-#### Which one would you prefer low FN or FP's based on Fraudial Transaction?
+#### Which one would you prefer low FN or FP's based on Fraud Transaction?
-        Recommended is low FN's, the reason is because if you consider Fraudly Transaction being occured and counting it as not being occured
+        Recommended is low FN's, the reason is because if you consider Fraud Transaction being occured and counting it as not being occured
-        This has huge impact on the Business model.
+        This has huge impact on the business model.

-#### Differentiate between KNN and KMean?
+#### Differentiate between KNN and KMeans?
-        KMean: Unsupervised, Random points drawn, each uses distance based averages for prediction.
+        KMeans: unsupervised, random points drawn, each uses distance based averages for prediction.
-        KNN: Supervised, neigbouring, C values , Voting
+        KNN: supervised, neigbouring, C values, Voting
 ![](https://qph.fs.quoracdn.net/main-qimg-e50401a4bdaf033ef6b451ea72334f8b)

-#### What is Attention ?
-Give Example ?
+#### What is attention?
+Give example?
         A neural attention mechanism equips a neural network with the ability to focus on a subset of its inputs (or features).
-        1) Hard Attention (Image Cropping)
+        1) Hard Attention (image cropping)
-        2) Soft Attention (Highlight attentional area keeping the image size same)
+        2) Soft Attention (highlight attentional area keeping the image size same)
 ![](https://distill.pub/2016/augmented-rnns/assets/show-attend-tell.png)

-#### What are AutoEncoders? and what are transformers?
+#### What are Autoencoders?
+And what are transformers?

         Autoencoders take input data, compress it into a code, then try to recreate the input data from that summarized code.
 It’s like starting with Moby Dick, creating a SparkNotes version and then trying to rewrite the original story using only SparkNotes for reference.
 While a neat deep learning trick, there are fewer real-world cases where a simple autocoder is useful.
 But add a layer of complexity and the possibilities multiply: by using both noisy and clean versions of an image during training, autoencoders can remove noise from visual data like images, video or medical scans to improve picture quality.

-#### What is Image Captioning?
+#### What is image captioning?
-        Image Captioning is the process of generating textual description of an image.
+        Image captioning is the process of generating textual description of an image.
 It uses both Natural Language Processing and Computer Vision to generate the captions
 ![](https://cdn.analyticsvidhya.com/wp-content/uploads/2018/03/example.png)

-#### Give some example of Text summarization.
+#### Give some example of text summarization.
         Summarization is the task of condensing a piece of text to a shorter version, reducing the size of the initial text while preserving the meaning.
         Some examples are :
                 1) Essay Summarization
                 2) Document Summarization
-                etc
+                etc.

 #### Define Style Transfer?

 #### Define Image Segmentation and Pose Analysis?
-        Image Segmentation : In digital image processing and computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
+        Image Segmentation : in digital image processing and computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.